-On 12 March 2020, the Group acquired, via a special purpose entity, Robinsons Caravans Holding Company Ltd and Robinsons Caravans Limited.
 The transaction has been accounted for by the acquisition method of accounting, with no consideration paid in cash.

-The total consideration is to be settled in bonds.
-The bonds amounting to $\pounds$ 7,974,000 was issued on 18 June 2020 at the following terms: i) 5-year maturity with principal payable at maturity; and ii) 5% coupon rate per annum payable semiannually.
+The total consideration is to be settled in bonds and MBH shares.
+The bonds amounting to £2,070,000 were issued on 27 May 2021 at the following terms: i) 5-year maturity with principal payable at maturity; and ii) 5% coupon rate per annum payable semi-annually.
 The contingent consideration will be settled in MBH shares by the purchaser in accordance with the terms stipulated in the Share Purchase Agreement.

-The consideration and fair value of assets and liabilities acquired has only been provisionally determined based on the management's best estimate of the likely values at the point of acquisition, and will be finalised within 12 months from acquisition date.
+The consideration and fair value of assets and liabilities acquired has only been provisionally determined based on the management's best estimate of the likely values at the point of acquisition and will be finalised within 12 months from acquisition date.